 Virgin Media O2 Logo in white

-Watch Chelsea in the UEFA Women’s Champions League semi-final as Virgin TV Showcase brings you this crucial match from the DAZN Women’s Football channel, at no extra cost
+Watch Arsenal in the UEFA Women’s Champions League final as Virgin TV Showcase brings you this showpiece match from the DAZN Women’s Football channel, at no extra cost

 By Virgin Media Edit